red diamonds: a rare red diamond

 What Is a Red Diamond?

 A red diamond is a natural diamond that exhibits a pure red color with no secondary hues.
-Unlike other fancy-colored diamonds, which get their colors from chemical impurities (such as nitrogen in yellow diamonds or boron in blue diamonds), red diamonds achieve their color due to lattice distortions caused by immense geological pressure.
+Unlike other fancy-colored diamonds, which get their colors from chemical impurities (such as nitrogen in yellow diamonds or boron in blue diamonds), these diamonds achieve their color due to lattice distortions caused by immense geological pressure.
 Their rich, crimson hues range from a light pinkish-red to an intense deep red, often compared to the color of a fine ruby.

 How Are Red Diamonds Created?